Skalyaeve/snow_crash/README.md

 You will reach some stalemate during this project.
 You will have to surpass them yourself.
 You must be the one and ONLY key to the locked doors you will face.
 This project aims to develop some logic thinking you will learn for good and use in the future.
-Before asking for help, ask yourself if you’ve really explored all the possibilities."
+Before asking for help, ask yourself if you’ve really explored all the possibilities.